redis/ioredis/README.md

 });
 ```
 If there's a syntactically error in the transaction's command chain(wrong number of arguments, wrong command name, ...),
-none of the commands will be executed and an error is returned:
+none of the commands would be executed and an error is returned:

 ```javascript
 redis.multi().set('foo').set('foo', 'new value').exec(function (err, results) {